 I must admit, the trip was quite spontaneous.
 In the morning, we decided that we wanted to go somewhere not so far from London, and since I can’t travel abroad for some time, that couldn’t be Paris.
 The journey in the speed train between London and Paris only takes 2 hours 20 minutes, which is crazy.
 It took us almost the same to get to Ikea in Croydon, London.
 And it’s definitely harder to get from London to Seven Sisters Cliffs, than to Paris.

 Why go to from London to Seven Sisters Country Park

-If you’re hiking to Eastbourne, you probably need some appropriate gear, such as hiking shoes, parka and proper pants.
+If you’re hiking to Eastbourne, you will need some appropriate gear, such as hiking shoes, parka and proper pants (if it’s off-season) or just some comfortable sandals, shorts or a tracksuit.
 Even though the trail is not so complicated, the cliffs are very unstable and it’s not advisable to stand at the edges of cliffs.

 How to get to Seven Sisters Cliffs from London

-The price of the bus ticket is £4 per person one way or £10 if you buy a return family day ticket.
+The price of the bus ticket is slightly over £4 per person one way or £10 if you buy a return family day ticket.

 What to expect from Seven Sisters Cliffs